 Tammy L Deck

-Instructing Classes in: Weaving (Beginner ~ Advanced), Feltmaking (Beginner ~ Advanced) Textile Surface Design (Introductory classes) Kids Classes (Girl Scout Activities), Soap Making, Candle Making, Beading Arts (beginner lvl)
+Instructing Classes in: Weaving (Beginner ~ Advanced), Feltmaking (Beginner ~ Advanced), Hand and Machine Knitting (Beginner ~ Advanced ) Textile Surface Design / Silk Screen Printing (Introductory classes), Hat Making Techniques, Kids Classes (Girl Scout Activities), Soap Making, Candle Making, Beading Arts and Glass Fusing (beginner lvl)

-About Tammy: As a child she craved every "how to" experience available....but learning to sew in 5th grade was her defining moment.
-She attended the fashion design program at Harper College in Palatine, IL and later transferred to Northern Illinois University where she received her degree and pursued post graduate level courses in Clothing & Textile Science married with a Minor in Fiber Art.
-She started her own ArtWear business (TLD Designs) selling one-of-a-kind garments, jewelry and accessories which she ran for ten years before founding the TLD Design Center & Gallery in 1994.
+About Tammy: As a child she craved every "how to" experience available....but learning to sew in 5th grade was a defining moment.
+She attended the fashion design program at Harper College in Palatine, IL and later transferred to Northern Illinois University where she received her degree and pursued post graduate level courses in Clothing & Textile Science married to a Minor in Fiber Art.
+She started and ran her ArtWear business (TLD Designs) selling one-of-a-kind garments, jewelry and accessories in a Chicago location for ten years before founding the TLD Design Center & Gallery in 1993.

-Tammy also has training and experience in Lampwork Bead Making, Glass Fusing, Metal Smith Skills, Metal Clay, Polymer Clay and various beading techniques.
+Tammy has attended as a student in most of the classes offered here at TLD Design Center offering her a broad understanding, experience and proficiency in other mediums such as in Lampwork Glass Bead Making, Glass Fusing, Metal Smith Skills, Metal Clay, Polymer Clay and beading techniques.

 Patty Pulliam